 An introduction is a very important part of a presentation.
 It should not only arouse curiosity, but also provide an overview of the most important points.
-The audience should get the impression that your topic is well thought out (an interesting, informative title), that you have done the audience analysis (well-chosen style and register), and that you have a clear idea about the actual content of the presentation (outline of the main points).
+The audience should get the impression that your topic is well thought out (an interesting, informative title), that you have done the audience analysis (wellchosen style and register), and that you have a clear idea about the actual content of the presentation (outline of the main points).
 Here are some tasks that will help you practice the introduction.

-Task 1 Complete the following introduction with words from the list. questions talk about look at points of view act as go along hear brief finally Good afternoon and thank you for making the effort to be here with us today.
+Complete the following introduction with words from the list. questions act as talk about look at points of view brief go along hear finally Good afternoon and thank you for making the effort to be here with us today.
 My name's Rachel Rawlins and I'm responsible for teaching methodology.
 What I'd like to do today is teaching methods at Czech universities.
 This talk will hopefully a springboard for discussion.
 I'm going to the methods from three : firstly, the students; secondly, the teachers; and , the materials.
 If you have any , just interrupt me as I .
-Your point of view may well be different, and we'd like to . from you.
-Task 2 As introductions can become repetitive, it is important to have a choice of words and expressions ready.
-Use one of the following expressions to replace the synonyms in bold. don't hesitate a chance I take care I'm delighted sections in more depth my purpose is divide go through finally
+Your point of view may well be different, and we'd like to from you.
+Task 2 don't hesitate a chance I take care I'm delighted sections go through in more depth my purpose is finally divide